 Alternative Compliance Pathway (ACP)

-Submit a proposal, as outlined below.
+Submit a proposal for an ACP option, as outlined below.
+Building owners will also need to select a backup Pathway in case DOEE does not approve the ACP proposal.
 DOEE will review the proposal, may request additional documentation, and will use the proposed information to create and issue an ACP Agreement.
 The Letter will include:

 - the status of the decision: approved, approved with modifications, or rejected,